DexterInd/GrovePi/Software/Scratch/Grove_Examples/README.md

 Plug the rotary sensor into port A0

 Click on the Green flag and use the rotary sensor to move Dex left to right

+### The GrovePi

+GrovePi is an electronics board designed by Dexter Industries that you can connect to hundreds of different sensors, so you can program them to monitor, control, and automate devices in your life.
+See more at the [GrovePi Site](http://dexterindustries.com/GrovePi/).